Welcome to Good Shepherd Parish Faith Formation

 Our Faith Formation programs and activities seek to provide opportunities for all members of your family to deepen and share their faith within the parish community.
 Religious formation is about a relationship with Jesus Christ.
 It’s not simply learning “about” God but a time to introduce God and to experience God’s love through prayer, the Bible and liturgy, and community.
 Our programs are as varied as the age groups we serve:

 Catechesis of the Good Shepherd is offered for children who are 3 years old (by Sept.
-1st & potty trained) through sixth grade, which includes Sacramental Preparation for Baptism (those children not baptized as infants), for First Reconciliation and First Communion celebrated in second grade or later;
+1st & potty trained) through sixth grade, which includes Sacramental Preparation for Baptism (those children not baptized as infants), for First Reconciliation and First Communion celebrated in second grade or later; Sessions begin September 23-26th

 Edge – Middle School

-Chosen – Confirmation Preparation
+Purpose – Confirmation Preparation

 For young adults/adults: We offer the Rite of Christian Initiation of Adults (RCIA); several DVD series are available through the parish office for personal home study; and throughout the year we offer retreats, guest speakers, parish missions, prayer groups and instruction on Liturgy of the Hours.